Mayankvlog/Mayankvlog/README.md

 # 💫 About Me:
-I'm working in github.com/Mayankvlog/Foodie.AI.git<br>I'm a passionate Data Analyst and AI Developer skilled in Python, Machine Learning, Deep Learning, and Neural Networks.
+<br>I'm a passionate Data Analyst and AI Developer skilled in Python, Machine Learning, Deep Learning, and Neural Networks.
 With hands-on experience in real-world projects and internships, I specialize in NLP, data visualization, and intelligent system design.
 I enjoy transforming data into insights and building AI-driven solutions that deliver real impact.<br>

 ## 🌐 Socials: